 Well, I'm going to deviate from that a bit, mainly based on some things that I discussed with my students.
 Many of you know that I'm an adjunct professor, and the fall 2014 semester just ended.
 Right before the final, I give my "Advanced Topics" class, which is always a lot of fun.
 I usually take the last class, and make it optional.
 With the intent to discuss topics that aren't within the scope of the class to show them more things that those who are interested might find useful.

-So this class I covered the following topics:
+So in this class, I covered the following topics:

 - Visual Studio Online